 Stephen Harris, MS (2016-2018), "Florida spotted skunks in a dry prairie ecosystem."
 Currently the Lab Research Coordinator at Clemson University.

-Robin Eng, MS (2015-2018), "Eastern spotted skunk occupancy and rest site selection in hardwood forests of the southern Appalachians" Currently an Ecologist with the Pittsburgh Parks Conservancy.
+Robin Eng, MS (2015-2018), "Eastern spotted skunk occupancy and rest site selection in hardwood forests of the southern Appalachians" Currently an Ecological Program Specialist with the Pennsylvania Department of Conservation of Natural Resources.

 Jennifer Froehly, MS (2016-2018), "Loggerhead shrike habitat selection in South Carolina."
 Currently a biologist with US Fish and Wildlife Service.